hgravess/Portfolio/README.md

 ## Projects:
+### Survival Analysis of the Mimic-iv Dataset - BSc Project

-BSc Project - Surivival Analysis of the Mimic - iv dataset, Cox Regression, Random Survival Forests, Gradient Boosting Machine
+Surivial Analysis through Classical statistical Methods of Cox regression and Machine learning Methods of Random Survival Forests and Gradient Boosting Machine, using the public Medical Dataset MIMIC-IV.

-MSc Project - TBC
+### TBC - MSc Project

+### Sentiment Analysis of YouTube Music Videos using Real Time Data Streaming

+Sentiment Analysis of YouTube Comments of the UK top 40 music Videos, real time data streaming and classification using Random Forests.

-Data Visualisation - MLR Datasets
+### Data Analysis and Visualisation

-Data Streaming - NLP Sentiment Analysis, Random Forests
+Data Analysis and Visualisation and 4 different datasets from the machine learning repository